South Sudan talks hang in balance over detained rebels

 China, the biggest investor in South Sudan's oil industry through state-owned Chinese oil giants National Petroleum Corp (CNPC) and Sinopec, called on Monday for an immediate ceasefire.
 Beijing is concerned by the unrest that had forced the government to cut oil production by about a fifth.

-All of landlocked South Sudan's oil is piped through its northern neighbor, providing vital hard currency in transit fees for Khartoum.
+All of landlocked South Sudan's oil is piped through its northern neighbour, providing vital hard currency in transit fees for Khartoum.
 Oil major BP estimates that South Sudan holds sub-Saharan Africa's third-largest reserves.

 South Sudan's oil production fell by 45,000 barrels per day to 200,000 bpd after oilfields in its northern Unity state were shut down due to fighting.
 Upper Nile state is still pumping about 200,000 bpd, the government says.